UPDATED: Blunt’s departure from 2022 race prompts reactions

 While in the House, Blunt worked his way into leadership serving as deputy whip and House majority whip, and lost a close race for speaker of the House in 2006.

-He also served in leadership positions in the U.S. Senate and was master of ceremonies for the inauguration of President Joe Biden on Jan.
+He also served in leadership positions in the U.S. Senate and was master of ceremonies for Joe Biden’s inauguration as president on Jan.
 20.

 Reaction